-Backup Plugin: A WordPress Backup Plugin is a plugin that automatically backups your WordPress blog.
+Backup Plugin: A WordPress Backup Plugin automatically backups your WordPress blog.
 This is very important because if something goes wrong with your site, you can easily restore it to its previous state.

-SEO Plugin: WordPress SEO plugins are plugins that help you improve the visibility of your science blog in search engines like Google and Yahoo.
+SEO Plugin: WordPress SEO plugins help improve the visibility of your science blog in search engines like Google and Yahoo.

 Recommended Plugin: RankMath Pro (paid).

-Google Analytics Plugin: A WordPress Google Analytics Plugin is a plugin that integrates your website with the Google Analytics tracking service.
+Google Analytics Plugin: A WordPress Google Analytics Plugin integrates your website with the Google Analytics tracking service.
 This allows you to track how many people are visiting your website, where they are coming from, and what pages they are visiting.

-Cache Plugin: A WordPress Cache Plugin is a plugin that caches your website’s pages and posts in order to improve the performance of your website.
+Cache Plugin: A WordPress Cache Plugin caches your website’s pages and posts to improve the performance of your website.

 Recommended Plugin: WP Rocket (paid).

-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that allows you to create custom pages and posts with drag-and-drop.
+Page Builder Plugin: A WordPress Page Builder Plugin allows you to create custom pages and posts with drag-and-drop.
 This makes it very easy to create custom pages and posts without having to learn how to code.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that helps you protect your WordPress blog from hackers and malware.
+Security Plugin: A WordPress Security Plugin helps you protect your WordPress blog from hackers and malware.

 Recommended Plugin: Wordfence (free).

-Social Media Plugin: A WordPress Social Share Plugin is a plugin that allows you to easily share your blog posts on social media networks like Facebook, Twitter, and LinkedIn.
+Social Media Plugin: A WordPress Social Share Plugin allows you to easily share your blog posts on social media networks like Facebook, Twitter, and LinkedIn.

 Recommended Plugin: Easy Social Share Buttons (paid).

-Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin is a plugin that allows you to easily add an email opt-in form to your WordPress blog.
+Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin allows you to easily add an email opt-in form to your WordPress blog.
 This allows you to collect the email addresses of people who are interested in your science blog.

 Recommended Plugin: Thrive Leads (paid).